LA spending up to $837,000 to house a single homeless person - NewsBreak

 The program “is still unable to meet the demands of the homelessness crisis,” Galperin said in a letter accompanying the 31-page report.
 The pace of development is sluggish, he said, while the cost of each unit continues to rise — in some cases to “staggering heights.”

 Most of the units are studios or one-bedroom apartments.
-The audit found 14% of the units build exceeded $700,000 each, and one project in pre-development is estimated to cost almost $837,000 per unit.North Carolina man experiencing homelessness chooses dog over housing, much-needed surgery: ‘I will not leave him’
+The audit found 14% of the units build exceeded $700,000 each, and one project in pre-development is estimated to cost almost $837,000 per unit.Miss Alabama dies after fall, family says

 The audit noted that higher prices for construction materials during the pandemic, including lumber, along with labor shortages could be contributing to rising costs.